caiorss/Functional-Programming/README.md

 A monad is defined by three things:

-* a type constructor m that wraps a parameter a;
+* a type constructor m that wraps a, parameter a;
 * a return  operation: takes a value from a plain type and puts it into a monadic container using the constructor, creating a monadic value.
 The return operator must not be confused with the "return" from a function in a imperative language.
 This operator is also known as unit, lift, pure and point.
 It is a polymorphic constructor.
 * a bind operator (>>=).
 It takes as its arguments a monadic value and a function from a plain type to a monadic value, and returns a new monadic value.

 * A monadic function is a function which returns a Monad (a -> m b)

 * Return/unit:     return :: Monad m => a -> m a
 * Bind:            (>>=)  :: (Monad m) => m a -> (a -> m b) -> m b

-A type class is an interface, it is a set of functions and type signatures.
-Each type derived from a type class must implement the functions described whit the same type signatures and same name.
+A type class is an interface which is a set of functions and type signatures.
+Each type derived from a type class must implement the functions described with the same type signatures and same name as described in the interface/type class.
 It is similar to a Java interface.

 In Haskell, the Monad type class is used to implement monads.
 It is provided by the Control.Monad module which is included in the Prelude.
 The class has the following methods: